A BED BUG IS A BED BUG AND HEAT IS HEAT

 The assumptions I had made about my own company and its products, that for years I believed to be true, ended up being exactly the opposite and after a few google searches I quickly learned why.

-Well the world has changed a lot since then and many competitors have entered the market.
-In going through the exercise recently of launching a new ecommerce web site I have started to learn the hard way that when our customers are trying to find us on the internet, they end up overwhelmed with information that is often confusing, conflicting and sometimes intentionally misleading.
+Well the world has changed a lot since then and many plastic, budget imports have flooded the market.
+In going through the exercise of launching a new ecommerce web site I have started to learn the hard way that when our customers are trying to find us on the internet, they end up overwhelmed with information that runs the gamut from confusing, to conflicting and sometimes intentionally misleading.